stencila/dockta/README.md

 ### Builds a Docker image for your project sources

 Dockter scans your project folder and builds a Docker image for it.
 If the the folder already has a `Dockerfile`, Dockter will build the image from that.
-If not, Dockter will scan the source code files in the folder, generate a `.Dockerfile` and use that.
+If not, Dockter will scan the source code files in the folder and generate one for you.
 Dockter currently handles R and Python source code (with Node.js support planned).
 A project can have a mix of these languages.

 #### R

-If the folder contains a R package [`DESCRIPTION`](http://r-pkgs.had.co.nz/description.html) file then Dockter will build an image with the R packages listed under `Imports` installed. e.g.
+If the folder contains a R package [`DESCRIPTION`](http://r-pkgs.had.co.nz/description.html) file then Dockter will install the R packages listed under `Imports` into the image. e.g.

 ```
 Package: myrproject